Municipal Development Plan determines subdivision policy

 Community and Street Names

-For a multi-lot subdivision you would have to provide a community name and street names (see Policy 300.8 Community and Road Naming Procedures).
+For a multi-lot subdivision you would have to provide a community name and street names (see Policy PD 4.2 Community and Road Naming Guidelines).

 The applicant must comply with the County's Rural Addressing Bylaw relative to making arrangements for civic addressing of the new lot(s).